Umma-Habiba-Eti/ummaHabiba.github.io-/content/project/scikit/index.md

 ---
-title: scikit-learn
+title: Product Landing Page
-date: 2023-10-26
+date: 2024-10-26
 external_link: https://github.com/scikit-learn/scikit-learn
 tags:
-  - Hugo
+  - Free Code Camp
   - Wowchemy
   - Markdown
 ---

-scikit-learn is a Python module for machine learning built on top of SciPy and is distributed under the 3-Clause BSD license.
+"This page made by me with html,CSS is for product landing which contains some features about the product and also have the video"

 <!--more-->